Frafra people: History

+This has caused many people to migrate in order to find land that is suitable for farming or for general economic opportunities.
+Another reason for outward mobility is high bridal prices.
+If a man cannot afford the dowry for his bride, many are forced to look for work elsewhere in order to obtain it.
+Some men migrate as a show of masculinity and ability or to prove they have reached a mature age.
+For some youth, traveling to the "bush" grants prestige and is considered to be a rite of passage, which is also another reason for migration.
+While migration was once a primarily male activity, in recent years, single women have also begun to migrate for economic reasons.
+Women who return with things like sewing machines and wax print are seen positively and as a better candidate for marriage, though some marry while away.
+Other unforeseen factors can also take a role, such as farmers settled in the Bongo region being forced to relocate due to an infestation of oncho flies.

 Society

 Economy

 Frafra are primarily farmers, growing millet, sorghum and yams.
-Maize, rice, peanuts, and beans are grown in addition.
+Maize, rice, peanuts, and beans are grown as well.
 Farmers throughout the region traditionally practiced slash-and-burn farming, using fields for approximately seven or eight years before they were allowed to lie fallow for at least a decade.
 In family fields close to villages, women grow cash crops for sale in local markets, including sesame and tobacco.

 Men participate in hunting during the long dry season.
-This is important for ritual reasons since it is during this time that men interact with the spirits that inhabit the bush.
+This is important for ritual reasons, since it is during this time that men interact with the spirits that inhabit the bush.
 During the dry season, when food supplies are running low, some fishing is practiced in local swamps.

 Increasing population pressure has led to a shortening of fallow-times and a much smaller interval for hunting.
 Little bushland is available for slash-and-burn methods and the clearing of new farms.

 Political system

 Frafra societies are mainly without social or political stratification.
 They are not divided among occupational castes or groups since most of them hunt and farm.
 They had no system of chiefs, and all important decisions were made by a council of elders consisting of the oldest members of each lineage.

 Religious leaders hold some political authority, determining the agricultural cycle and parceling out land for cultivation.

+There are three main structures that exist among the Frafra people to help facilitate social hierarchy.
+One of these authorities are chiefs, another is familial inheritance, and a third involves religion.

+Chiefs can be compared to a "sergeant-major".
+The British used them as liaisons in order to send more workers to an area or organize the transportation of goods.
+Although under the hand of colonialism, traditional practices were normally allowed to ensue.